Hey Daddy (Daddy's Home): Music video

 The music video was directed by Chris Robinson, and was shot in West Hollywood at "The London".
 It premiered on MTV on January 28, 2010.
-French fashion model Noemie Lenoir portrays Usher's love interest.
+French fashion model Noémie Lenoir portrays Usher's love interest.
 Like the album version of the song, the music video does not feature Plies or his verse.
 In the video, Usher struggles to get home to his wife, however due to several obligations and his partying, he cannot make it.
 Previous shots are given of Usher and Lenoir in a brown backdrop, and assumed previous situations of their love life and Usher coming home.
 Scenes are seen with Usher in a boardroom setting, and then teaching dance to a group of women in a studio, then in a club.
 Several instances in the video are unknown as in the scene in which Usher takes a phone call, unknown to the viewer for "business or pleasure," as explained by James Montgomery of MTV News.
 In describing the video, he went on to say, "...you can kind of see why it'd be about both.
 Such is the life he's chosen, and now he must deal with the repercussions."
 In following scenes the threat of infidelity is seen even clearer as Usher gets close to the "over-friendly dancers" and "sipping — and spitting — champagne in a place that looks very much like a strip club."

 Montgomery went on to say that the video is full of "temptation, love and lust," and "about distance and the effect it has on all those things."
 He goes on to say that in the video "All Ush wants to do is make it back to her, to do all those things that husbands and wives tend to do.
 The only problem is he can't."
 At the end of the video, Lenoir has enough, and walks out.
 Montgomery notes that it is not clear whether Usher even makes it home, or if the song was even referring to the wife character, and not "someone special stashed in a nearby suite."
 In resolving the video's review, Montgomery said, "Distance may make the heart grow fonder, but there are limits to everything.
 Usher may want to be no place but home, but there's a big, wide world out there with pitfalls aplenty.
 He's a superstar, a businessman, a father and an (ex-) husband, but at the end of the day, Ush is also human, and "Hey Daddy" is proof of that."
 In a review of the video, Rap-Up said that "Even though it’s been a minute since his last video, the ladies man still knows how to bust a move."

+The music video on YouTube has received over 135 million views as of May 2024.